dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## Limiting collection of RDATA

-Implementations should consider providing a configurable maximum RDATA size for capture , for example, to avoid memory issues when confronted with large XFR records.
+Implementations should consider providing a configurable maximum RDATA size for capture, for example, to avoid memory issues when confronted with large XFR records.

 # Implementation status